Equality, Diversity and Inclusion Policy

 Frantic Assembly is committed to promoting theatre as an activity for all.
 Frantic Assembly is committed to providing access for all people to the arts as participants, practitioners and audience, throughout the range of its activities.
 Our Core Values are:

-In order to achieve this Frantic Assembly undertakes to ensure that all job applicants, employees, participants and audience members across the range of company activities are treated equally and encouraged to develop and maximise their true potential irrespective of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern on the basis of having or not having dependants, or on any other grounds which are irrelevant to decision-making.
+In order to achieve this Frantic Assembly undertakes to ensure that all job applicants, employees, participants and audience members across the range of company activities are treated equitably and encouraged to develop and maximise their true potential irrespective of age, disability, gender including transgender, HIV/AIDS status, marital status including civil partnerships, pregnancy and maternity, political opinion, race/ethnicity, religion and belief, sexual orientation, socio-economic background, spent convictions, trade union activity or membership, work pattern on the basis of having or not having dependants, or on any other grounds which are irrelevant to decision-making.

 Frantic Assembly recognises discrimination as being a process of acting unfairly against an individual or group by exclusion, verbal comment, denigration, failure to appreciate needs or the assumption of such needs without consultation.